Suffering from a Hormone Imbalance? Fix Your Digestion First

-By the time that retirement is an option, many of us are on at least 2 to 3 pharmaceutical medications - if not more.
+By the time that retirement is an option, many of us are on at least two to three pharmaceutical medications — if not more.
 As of 2014, close to 50 percent of Americans took one or more medications, with prescription drug use more likely to increase with age.4

-Dr. Shiao-Ting Jing, a sixth generation physician at the Traditional Chinese Medicine Healing Center in Los Angeles specializing in hard-to-treat disorders and women’s health, believes that natural medicine such as acupuncture and herbology create an opportunity for people to live long and full lives.
+Dr. Shiao-Ting Jing, a sixth generation physician at the Traditional Chinese Medicine Healing Center in Los Angeles specializing in hard-to-treat disorders and women’s health, believes that natural medicine such as acupuncture and herbology creates an opportunity for people to live long and full lives.

 What many women consider to be normal symptoms of PMS, like breast tenderness, headaches, low energy, and irritability, could be caused by an underlying hormonal imbalance.
 A ready-made probiotic like Dong Quai can help to strengthen digestion, balance hormones, and ease symptoms of menopause and PMS.

 Dr. Jing was on her way to becoming a surgeon in China, until she began her internship working in an emergency room.
 There, she realized that Western medicine focused on disease care, rather than on prevention and sustaining quality of life.
 Changing her specialty to obstetrics and gynecology, Dr. Jing became a teacher and a chief physician at Beijing Immunology Hospital.
 She has been practicing medicine for the last 28 years.